 Xun (Ryan) Huan is an Assistant Professor of Mechanical Engineering at the University of Michigan.
 Prior to U-M, he was a postdoctoral researcher at Sandia National Laboratories in Livermore, California.
-His research broadly revolves around uncertainty quantification, data-driven modeling, and numerical optimization.
-He is particularly interested in optimal experimental design, Bayesian analysis, multilevel and multifidelity methods, model misspecification, machine learning, and scientific computing.
+His research broadly revolves around uncertainty quantification, machine learning, and numerical optimization.
+He is particularly interested in optimal experimental design, Bayesian analysis, multilevel and multifidelity methods, model misspecification, and scientific computing.
 Outside work, Xun is passionate about aviation and holds a private pilot certificate.

 Ph.D. in Computational Science and Engineering, 2015